Sanford Diller: Philanthropy

 The Helen Diller Family Foundation is the largest contributor to the University of California, including major gifts to Berkeley and UCSF.
 Since 2003, the foundation has donated $1.5 billion to the 10-campus university system.

 In 2024, Berkeley unveiled the Helen Diller Anchor House, a 772-bed, residential building for Berkeley transfer students, that was designed, built and funded by the Helen Diller Family Foundation.

 In 2017, the foundation donated $500 million to UCSF, the largest single donation in UCSF's history.
 In 2018, the foundation announced an additional $500 million commitment to begin planning a new UCSF hospital, the UCSF Helen Diller Family Comprehensive Cancer Center.

 In 2002, the Helen Diller Family Foundation donated $5 million to establish an endowment for a visiting Israeli scholar at Berkeley's Center for Middle Eastern Studies.
 Following two additional donations, one in 2019 and another in 2021, Berkeley honored Helen Diller by naming its Institute for Jewish Law and Israel Studies after her.
 In 2003, the Dillers donated $35 million to fund The Helen Diller Family Comprehensive Care Center at the UCSF complex on the biomedical campus of Mission Bay.

 Since 1999, the Dillers have donated over $1 billion via their family foundation named after his wife Helen.
 Other major gifts have funded the renovation of the Julius Kahn playground at the Presidio; Mission Dolores Park Playground, now named Helen Diller Playground; and the preschool in the San Francisco Jewish Community Center, named Helen Diller Preschool.
 They also have supported San Francisco's de Young Museum, Museum of Modern Art and Legion of Honor Museum.

 The Foundation operates two Jewish teen programs: an international Jewish teen leadership program, the Diller Teen Fellows and the Diller Teen Tikkun Olam Awards.
 Since 2007, the Diller Teen Tikkun Olam Awards have recognized Californian Jewish teens who are outstanding role models in their communities.

 The Helen Diller Institute at the Contemporary Jewish Museum in San Francisco is a collaborative work space where distinguished visiting scholars and project teams of CJM staff work together to create dynamic Jewish content and programs for the museum's diverse audiences.
 Its centerpiece is a Beit Midrash ("study hall" in Hebrew) for ongoing trainings that enhance exhibitions and programs in development.

 Political donations

-Through the Diller Foundation donations have also been given to Pro-Israel organizations including the Canary Mission and Regavim and far-right groups including Project Veritas and the David Horowitz Freedom Center.
+Through the Diller Foundation donations have also been given to Pro-Israel organizations including the controversial doxing website Canary Mission and Regavim and far-right groups including Project Veritas and the David Horowitz Freedom Center.
 In 2023, The Nation reported that for tax break purposes the Diller Foundation sometimes channels donations through the Jewish Community Federation of San Francisco trust; in 2016 the Foundation donated $100,000 to an obscure Israeli nonprofit called Megamot Shalom, a front for Canary Mission.